Elegant GPU Animation in Unity

 Saved by Open Source

-Then the other day I found an open source (MIT) package on Github called Mesh Animation.
+Then the other day I found an open source package on Github called Mesh Animation.
 It is a complete package but still minimal and elegantly written by VladV.
 I love the pipeline.
 You make a single asset which holds everything - references to animations, materials, and textures.
 This asset provides the baking interface and even has cool validation functionality courtesy of (the required) Tri Inspector, also by VladV.

-While it was a great foundation, I found that when I went to use it, it wasn't set up the way I'd like.
+While it was a great foundation, I found that when I went to use it, it wasn't quite set up the way I'd like.
 Luckily it is minimal so making changes wasn't that intimidating.
 I ended up forking the project and pushing my changes up to Github.
 My version is called GPUAnimator.
-More details are on the Github page.
+Let me know if you use it and how it goes.

 Link to GPUAnimator Github project.